SAP-archive/teched2020-DEV166/exercises/ex1/README.md

 ## Exercise 1.7  Prepare for Cloud Platform Deployment

-Up to this point, the whole application, its data model, its service and its UI application was running locally in you Business Application Studio workspace.
-Even though we don't cover it in this tutorial, the same would have been possible on you laptop / PC with extensions for Microsoft's Visual Code.
+Up to this point, the whole application, its data model, its service and its UI application was running locally in your Business Application Studio workspace.
+Even though we don't cover it in this tutorial, the same would have been possible on your laptop / PC with extensions for Microsoft's Visual Code.

 From this point on, we will prepare the application for a deployment to the SAP Cloud Platform.
-In [Exercise 2](../ex2/README.md) a Continuous Integration / Continuous Delivery (CI/CD) Service is introduced that takes care of the deployment every time there is a change in the source code.
+In [Exercise 3](../ex3/README.md) a Continuous Integration / Continuous Delivery (CI/CD) Service is introduced that takes care of the deployment every time there is a change in the source code.

 ### Prepare for SAP HANA deployment

 While the locally running application uses an in memory SQLite data base, the deployed version will use SAP HANA.
 CAP helps you with the creation of the database and the deployment of the test data.
 At runtime it knows which data base to connect to.

-In order for this to work, please carry out these steps:
+In order for this to work, please perform these steps:

 1. Open a new terminal in BAS (**Terminal**->**New Terminal**)
-2. In the terminal, run the following, to install the hdb modle and automatically add it as a dependency into the `package.json` file of your project:
+2. In the terminal, run the following command, to install the hdb module and automatically add it as a dependency into the `package.json` file of your project:

 ```
 npm install hdb --save
 ```

-3. In you project, open the `package.json` file and add the following lines:
+3. In your project, open the `package.json` file and add the following lines:

 ```json
 {